Shop sales rise but remain below pre-pandemic levels

 However, the rebound was not seen by food stores, which saw sales drop.

-Gabriella Dickens, senior UK economist at Pantheon Macroeconomics, suggested the rise in sales in October would "prove a false dawn", given that sales in September were depressed by the Queen's funeral.
+"Looking at the broader picture, retail sales continue their downward trend seen since summer 2021 and are below where they were pre-pandemic," he added.

-The ONS said that on a longer-term measure sales were still falling.
-Sales volumes in the August to October period fell by 2.4% when compared with the previous three months, which the ONS said continued a downward trend which had begun in summer 2021.
+The ONS said sales volumes in the August to October period fell by 2.4% when compared with the previous three months.

+Gabriella Dickens, senior UK economist at Pantheon Macroeconomics, said the rise in sales in October would "prove a false dawn".

 Lynda Petherick, head of retail at Accenture in the UK & Ireland, said: "Despite Black Friday coming up next week, it's unlikely that retailers will be in celebration mode as we head into the festive season this year.

-"Rising inflation and the fall in real wages will only be adding to the sense of unease over whether this will be a 'golden quarter' after all."
+"Rising inflation and the fall in real wages will only be adding to the sense of unease over whether this will be a 'golden quarter' after all.

 "With further price rises expected, businesses may feel like they are already doing all they can in what is likely to be a difficult Christmas trading period."